CPqD/ofsoftswitch13/README.md

-# OpenState
+# Beba

-This is an implementation of the OpenState switch based on the OpenFlow 1.3 softswitch developed by CPdQ and available at https://github.com/CPqD/ofsoftswitch13.
-For any information about OpenState please check the home page of the project at http://www.openstate-sdn.org/.
+This is an implementation of the Beba switch based on the OpenFlow 1.3 softswitch developed by CPdQ and available at https://github.com/CPqD/ofsoftswitch13.
+For any information about Beba please check the home page of the project at http://www.beba-project.eu/.

 # OpenFlow 1.3 Software Switch